logickernel/agileflow/README.md

 ## **Branching Strategy**

-AgileFlow's branching model ensures that development and bug fixes are handled in a structured, scalable way.
+Agileflow's branching model ensures that development and bug fixes are handled in a structured, scalable way.

 ### **Release Branches**